Butterbeer Ice Cream Is Real And You Can Purchase It Now From Universal Studios

-Anyone who is a Harry Potter fan will attest to the, arguably, most-loved flavor of the wizarding world: Butterbeer.
-In the book’s this flavor belongs to an actual beverage available in the wizarding universe and, even before the flavor was brought to life in the real world, J.K.
-Rowling’s descriptives of Butterbeer had readers drooling.
+Anyone who is a Harry Potter fan will attest to the arguably most-loved flavor of the wizarding world: Butterbeer.
+In the books this flavor belongs to an actual beverage available in the wizarding universe, and even before the flavor was brought to life in the real world, J.K.
+Rowling’s descriptions of Butterbeer had readers drooling.

 Over the years since the Harry Potter books were released, there have been attempts to replicate the flavor, described by Rowling as tasting “a little bit like less-sickly butterscotch,” according to a magazine interview she did with Bon Appetit in 2012.